-The World Heritage Site Steering Group meets around twice yearly to provide co-ordination between the landowners and stakeholders with an interest in the site.
-The terms of reference and minutes of the most recent meeting are below.
+The World Heritage Site Steering Group provides co-ordination between the landowners and stakeholders with an interest in the site.
+The terms of reference and minutes of recent meetings are below.

-Further information and documents about Westminster World Heritage Site can be found on the UNESCO Website.
+Further information and documents about Westminster World Heritage Site can be found at UNESCO.

 World Heritage UK provides useful advice and resources for policy and information on all UK World Heritage Sites.